Actuarial

 Footnotes:

 1 As noted by Our World in Data: 鈥淭he estimated annual number of deaths attributed to each risk factor.
 Estimates come with wide uncertainties, especially for countries with poor vital registration.
-Data source: IHME, Global Burden of Disease (2024).
+Data source: IHME, Global Burden of Disease (2024) 鈥 with minor processing by Our World in Data.
 Note: Risk factors are not mutually exclusive.
-The sum of deaths attributed to each risk factor can exceed the total number of deaths.鈥
+The sum of deaths attributed to each risk factor can exceed the total number of deaths.鈥 More details on specific risk factors and their definitions can be found on IHME鈥檚 Disease, injury, and risk factsheets at .

 2 Individuals who meet neither individual requirement (moderate or vigorous) could still technically reach a combined requirement; however, this analysis focused on meeting at least one specific intensity requirement to better understand the impacts of the intensity of exercise.